Accion Opportunity Fund business loans review

 - No late rent or mortgage payments in the last 12 months

 - No bankruptcies in the last 12 months

 - No foreclosures in the last two years

 - No overdue bills or payments on balances of $3,000 or more

 If your business is less than six months old, you have three additional requirements to meet:

-- Your business must be located in a home or an incubator.
+- Located in a home or an incubator

-- You carry less than $500 in overdue debt payments.
+- Less than $500 in overdue debt payments

 - Real estate